 If you chose to, you could walk between Kintetsu Nara and Koriyama stations (it’s about 20 minutes), but you will need to arrive before 5 pm.

 You’ll know that you’ve reached the next destination when you see a bright-red torii gate adorned with images of a fox.

 The shrine is considered one of the top 3 shrines in all of Japan and is the shrine of the Genkuro Fox Legend.
 As it plays an important part in Japan’s famous Kabuki play “Yoshitsune Senbonzakura,” many kabuki actors visit the shrine to pay their respects.
 Purchase your own fox mask at the shrine as a unique reminder of your travels.

 Wind down and get a drink in the Naramachi District

 The final stop is just a short walk from the shrine.
 Walk directly north from the shrine, along the 108.
-You’ll pass through several residential areas before reach the Naramachi district.
+You’ll pass through several residential areas before reaching the Naramachi district.

 The district is another historic area, with many old buildings and winding streets.
 While it’s easy to get lost in a labyrinth of alleys and side streets, you’ll eventually find yourself at one of Naramachi’s major thoroughfares.

 If you slowly make your way north through the crowded streets of Naramachi, you’ll eventually reach Kujo Station.
 You can catch a train back to your hotel or spend a few more hours enjoying sake, shochu, beer, and more late-night food.